Rue, Capt. Edwin W.

 Each time, the person wrote that he or she found our website attempting to find out if the daddy of the little girl, in the picture, had made it home from the war.
 Those individuals who contacted us were always happy to learn that Skip had survived the war and returned home to his wife and daughter.

-Skip remained in the military and rose to the rank of Major.
-He became the father of a second daughter, Joan.
-Joan’s daughter is the actress, Sarah Rue, who played Nurse Martha in the movie, “Pearl Harbor” and was a main character on the television show, “Less than Perfect.”
+Skip remained in the military and became the father of a second daughter, Joan.
+Joan’s daughter is the actress, Sara Rue, who played Nurse Martha in the movie, “Pearl Harbor” and was a main character on the television show, “Less than Perfect.”
 She also had a recurring role on the television show, “Rules of Engagement.”
-She currently has a recurring role in the television series, “American Housewife.”
+She currently had a recurring role in the television series, “American Housewife.”

 Edwin “Skip” Rue died on November 28, 2004, in Lexington, Kentucky, and was buried at Spring Hill Cemetery in Harrodsburg.